 This will totally vary from woman to woman.
 There’s not a black and white time frame.
 From my experience (which isn’t the gold standard) over the past several years working with women both as an RD and Nurse Practitioner I will say I’ve seen a period return in as quick as 3 weeks and as long as about 13 months.
 On average, women regain their cycles within about 3-5 months with most women regaining within 6 months.
 Most women who regain quicker have gone “all in” with the healing process.
 I think we underestimate the healing power of the human body.
 I was just talking to a client yesterday morning who went from no period in years to conceiving a baby in less than 3 months.
 I never ever want to sugar coat conception, I know it’s a very sensitive and vulnerable topic – but I say that to illustrate the power of giving your body what it needs to heal and function optimally.

-If any of the above resonates with you I’d love for you to check out the e-course I’m releasing NEXT WEEK.
-I’ve spent the last few months compiling all the work I do with clients into a self paced, visual and engaging course that is more affordable than 1:1 counseling.
+If any of the above resonates with you I’d love for you to check out my e-course that walks you through the healing process, step by step.
+I compiled all the work I do with clients into a self paced, visual and engaging course that is more affordable than 1:1 counseling.
 The course covers the same information I usually cover with clients over about 8-10 sessions – but for a quarter of the cost.
 I’ll walk you through why you’re not getting regular periods or no period at all, the healing process, accepting body changes and learning supreme self care.
-I’ll share more details next week!
-In the meantime, if you’re interested in a free mini course, you can sign up to be on a specific email list where I”ll be sharing steps and tools that I use with clients who have no period, irregular periods or other hormone issues.
+Another good place to start is with my free mini course, you can sign up up for where I take you through steps to begin healing your hormones.

 I’ll leave you with a little sneak peak into the course, Heal Your Hormones, Get Your Period Back.